leo-arch/pacfree/README.md

        $ git clone https://github.com/leo-arch/free-pacman

 Navigate to the directory called `free-pacman`; you will find in there a file named `pacman`: that's the wrapper.
-Now, You can use this wrapper in two ways:
+Now, you can use this wrapper in two ways:

 a.
 Copy it to some place in your `$HOME`, or wherever you want, name it as you please, and run it just as you run any local script or program.
 Example: